-Before we get started, some notes about terminology …
+Before we begin…some notes about terminology

 The most common media signals are video, audio and subtitles.
 A movie consists of different media signals.
 Most movies have audio and subtitles in addition to moving pictures.

 A single media signal is also often called Elementary Stream or just Stream.
 People usually mean the same thing when they refer to the Video Stream as Codec, Media or H.264 Stream.

-What is a media container?
+1. What is a Media Container?

 Container Format = meta file format specification describing how different multimedia data elements (streams) and metadata coexist in files.